emberjs/rfcs/text/0000-glimmer-components.md

 As discussed in the motivation section, `args` is an object with the values of the named arguments passed to the component.
-This property will be updated whenever the arguments change, with the `didUpdateArgs` hook being called after any updates.
+This property will be updated whenever the arguments change.
 It will be shallow-frozen in development mode to prevent users from setting values on it.

 #### `isDestroying`